elevatesystems/accountability/README.md

 It is formatted `MAJOR.MINOR.TINY`:
 - MAJOR - Will be set to `1` once ready for public use, at which point we will switch to semantic versioning.
 - MINOR - Is bumped prior to implementing breaking changes.
-- TINY - Is bumped after implementing new features other meaningful changes.
+- TINY - Is bumped after implementing new features or other meaningful changes.

 Rebuild the gem after updating the `version.rb` file.
 ```bash